hoitsangmdl/ciad.infra/README.md

     make setup

-**5. /etc/hosts**
+**3. /etc/hosts**

-Some of the playbook require API interaction from local machine to the VM.
-The following DNS alias entries are required:
+Last, some of the playbook require API interaction from local machine to the VM.
+The following DNS alias entries are required (e.g. add into /etc/hosts)

     192.168.100.11   proxy
     192.168.100.12   oracle